TCT® 2025 is CME-accredited.

 Earn CME credit in these accredited learning locations*:

-- Coronary Theater and Coronary Spotlight
+- Coronary Live Case Arena and Coronary Spotlight Theater

 - Main Arena

-- Structural Theater and Structural Spotlight
+- Structural Live Case Arena and Structural Spotlight Theater

-- Endovascular Theater
+- Endovascular Spotlight Theater

 - Nurse and Technologist Symposium